Vihangihimaya/SPIL-web-app/Frontend/README.md

   # Create React Frontend

-  This is a code bundle for Create React Frontend.
-The original project is available at https://www.figma.com/design/qQv06Rsmw3QfJ2QkvRGKxI/Create-React-Frontend.

   ## Running the code

-  Run `npm i` to install the dependencies.
+  Run `npm install` to install the dependencies.

   Run `npm run dev` to start the development server.